joeroe/fieldwalkr/README.md

 devtools::install_github("joeroe/fieldwalkr")
 ```

 The package is in an early stage of development.
-I wouldn't recommend writing any code that depends on it yet.

-Plus it's completely undocumented, so that would be hard anyway.
+I wouldn't recommend writing any serious code that depends on it yet, but you may find some functions useful.

 ## Example

-See `scripts/lunch_in_the_lab.R` for an example R script.
+See `vignettes/lunch_in_the_lab.R` for an example R script, originally presented at the UCL Institute of Archaeology's *Lunch in the Lab* meeting in February 2016.